Alaskan Marine Arctic Conservation Action Plan for the Chukchi and Beaufort Seas

 The plan also provides recommendations to improve conservation and management in the Chukchi and Beaufort Seas.
 These include:

 - Promoting climate adaptation strategies and integrated ecosystem-based management;

 - Investing in research and data collection, especially to establish baseline datasets;

 - Encouraging collaboration between different sectors, including federal and state agencies, managers, industry, local communities, and conservation groups, especially around marine spatial planning opportunities in the region;

 - Identifying and protecting climate refugia, especially for ice-dependent animals;

 - Protecting the cultural practices of subsistence communities;

 - Supporting precautionary approaches to planning and management; and

 - Encouraging consideration of natural systems in future development of fisheries, energy exploration, and transportation lanes.

-The creation of the CAP was funded with grants from Shell Oil International and the Oak Foundation.
+The creation of the plan was funded with grants from Shell Oil International and the Oak Foundation.
 The Alaska chapter worked with the University of Alaska-Fairbanks to develop climate scenarios to support the development of adaptation strategies.